-Yesterday’s catch in the Nushagak district was 12,000, bringing the season total to 26,288.
+Yesterday’s catch in the Nushagak District was 12,000, bringing the season total to 26,288.

-That catch came from Igushik set-netters.
+That total catch came from Igushik set-netters.
 Nushagak drift and set net fishers had their first full-district opener this morning.

 The Nushagak’s district-wide escapement was 96,247 yesterday, bringing total escapement to 243,114.
 That means the total run in the Nushagak crested 269,402 yesterday.